 - Are those dogs barking at my kitten yours?

 In answer to question, the auxiliary verb is commonly used without the main verb.

-We use the present continuous tense in the following ways.
+Remember the present continuous tense is used in the following ways.